AndresMpa/babylon/doc/bd/ORM.md

 join (or pivot) table, containing both IDs of those tables involved in the relation; this is really common on SQL, in Sequelize there's a method called belongsToMany() created to handle this process

+#### Virtual data

+In some cases we can use virtual datatypes to calculate things, this is not a good idea for those queries that are too big or those that may take too much time, it's useful for small quantities, like shopping carts and that stuff